 The Colgate University Annual Security and Fire Safety Report is carefully produced in accordance with requirements set forth by the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, also known as the Clery Act.
 The purpose of this annual report is to provide Colgate community members with information regarding campus crime and fire-related statistics, policies, reporting procedures, and prevention programs.
-As required by the Clery Act, this report includes crime and fire statistics for the previous three calendar years (2018-2020).
+As required by the Clery Act, this report includes crime and fire statistics for the previous three calendar years (2019-2021).
 Colgate is committed to providing accurate crime and fire-related statistics as well as continuously evaluating and improving the University's safety and security programs.
-This commitment is perhaps best illustrated by the extensive annual training campus safety employees receive and the weekly review of crime reports by our Clery Review Committee led by the Campus Safety Compliance Manager.
+This commitment is perhaps best illustrated by the extensive annual training campus safety employees receive and the weekly review of crime reports by our Clery Review Committee led by the Clery Coordinator.

-Our campus safety compliance manager is responsible for safety and security programs' review and reporting.
-In addition to reviewing crime reports, the Clery Review Committee makes annual recommendations on crime prevention program improvements, as does the University's Safety and Security Committee.
+Our Clery Coordinator is responsible for safety and security programs' review and reporting.
+In addition to reviewing crime reports, the Clery Review Committee makes annual recommendations on crime prevention program improvements, as does the Advisory Committee on Campus Security, and the University's Safety and Security Committee.

-Students, faculty, and staff also share a responsibility for maintaining a safe and secure campus, and I want to take this opportunity to thank you for your contributions toward this important goal.
-With this shared sense of safety in mind, campus community members are encouraged to review this report's data to inform their decision-making and behaviors.
+Our campus safety team is committed to promoting campuswide safety in a participatory manner that advances community cooperation and support.
+Students, faculty, and staff also share a responsibility for maintaining a safe and secure campus, and we want to take this opportunity to thank them for their contributions toward this important goal.
+Together, in fervent partnership with the community we serve, we strive to make our campus a safe and secure environment for all to enjoy.
+With your personal safety and the safety of those around you in mind, campus community members are encouraged to review this report's data to inform their decision-making and behaviors.

 Printed copies of this report may be obtained upon request from the Department of Campus Safety located at 88 Hamilton Street, Hamilton, NY 13346.
-If you have any questions or suggestions about safety and security at Colgate University, you may always contact me directly at 315-228-4087 or jhernon@colgate.edu.
+If you have any questions or suggestions about safety and security at Colgate University, you may always contact us at 315-228-7333 or cusafety@colgate.edu.